babarot/gomi/README.md

     gomi_dir: ~/.gomi   # Path to store trashed files.
 Can be changed to another location.
                         # Supports environment variable expansion like $HOME or ~.
                         # If empty, defaults to ~/.gomi.
-                        # This config is only available on "legacy", "auto" trash strategy
+                        # This is a legacy storage setting.
+If set with strategy "auto",
+                        # gomi will automatically use legacy storage as the primary backend.

     home_fallback: true # If true, fallbacks to home trash when external trash fails